AkindeleRoqeeb/SEND-EMAIL_WITH_PYTHON/README.md

 # SEND EMAIL WITH PYTHON

-Help sending an email to where in the world.
+Help sending an email any where in the world.